parapluu/nifty/tutc.md

 to your Makefile.

-You can now create a NIF with Nifty.
+You can now create a NIF module with Nifty.
 Note, that in this example make is invoked as pre-compile hook:

 {% highlight erlang %}
 1> nifty:compile("list.h", conli, [{port_specs,[{".*","$NIF",[],